 The Eugene Chapter is directly partnered with it's sister chapter in Portland which ran a twin ballot initiative.
 We are also currently in coalition with the Portland chapter of Represent.Us.

 The STAR Voting ballot initiatives are organized and funded by their respective campaign committees.
 Click here to make a donation to STAR Voting for Lane County and here to donate to STAR Voting for Multnomah County.

 Endorsements for the STAR Voting initiatives by location:

 NATIONAL AND STATEWIDE:

 * Progressive Party Of Oregon

-* Represent.Us PDX
+* Represent.Portland, affiliate of Represent.Us

 * King Neighborhood Association

 * Foster-Powell Neighborhood Association